-What does it take to be an Overpower Champion?
+What does it take to be an OverPower Champion

 Following the end of the Champ of Champs tournament, held in Ohio in February, I was asked to write the first article in the “Champions Series.”
 These will be a series of articles written by the winner of each event and will focus on a topic of the winner’s choice that they feel led them to their victory.